 Useful lives

 in months

 Tools 24-120

 Computer and office equipment 36

 Warehouse equipment 84

+Vehicles and trailers 60

 Leasehold improvements 36

 Banners and signage 36

 Functional Expenses - The costs of providing the Organization's various programs and activities have been summarized on a functional basis in the Statement of Functional Expenses.
 In this statement are certain categories of expenses that are attributable to more than one program or supporting function.
-These expenses were allocated consistently between 2022 and 2021 and were based on criteria such as square footage (i.e. depreciation, rent and utilities and security costs), approximate time and effort (i.e. conferences and meetings, payroll and taxes and other employee benefits) and management's analysis of the expenditures.
+These expenses were allocated consistently between 2023 and 2022 and were based on criteria such as square footage (i.e. occupancy and depreciation), approximate time and effort (i.e. payroll and benefits and travel) and management's analysis of the expenditures.